 * Entertainment - this is a tricky one because it depends on what you like to do, so these tips are things my husband and I enjoy doing.
 We LOVE to walk in nature and have been amazed at the beautiful parks around us (free!).
 We also love movies and have discovered weekends before noon prices (and we eat at home before going so we don't feel tempted by the overpriced unhealthy concessions!), we visit art galleries and museums (usually inexpensive, a favorite of mine), and we play puzzles and board games - the old school way.
 We love puzzles that require pen and paper and we play a lot of Scrabble together.
 There are lots of ways to have fun that don't need to cost hundreds of dollars, all you need is some creativity and maybe the help of Google :)

-* Splurging with little pleasures - I love things such as Kombucha (click here for my article on how to make your own!), fermented dairy-free cheeses, healthy gourmet ice creams (lots of options, so search for ice creams in my blog if you need recipes) and all the novelties in the holistic world (like fermented seaweed spread, so fun!).
-All these little treats range from $5 to $15 where we live, so they quickly add up.
-So I decided to make my own.
-I invested about $20 on some SCOBY and can now product about 3 litres of Kombucha every couple of weeks, I ferment my own cheese in 2 days and I can make my ice creams in 30 min or so and eat them for the entire week.
+* Splurging with little pleasures - If you love things such as Kombucha (click here for my article on how to make your own!), fermented dairy-free cheeses, healthy gourmet ice creams (lots of options, so search for ice creams in my blog if you need recipes) and all the novelties in the holistic world (like fermented seaweed spread, so fun!), they can quickly add up.
+Instead, if you are open to being adventurous, you can make a lot of that stuff at home for a fraction of the cost.
+For example, for kmbucha you can invest about $20 on some SCOBY and can now make about 3 litres of Kombucha every couple of weeks (plus, many of the ones in the market are loaded with sugar and not so healthy for you!).
+I love to ferment my own cheese in 2 days and I can make ice cream in 30 min or so and eat them for the entire week.
 I use mostly local ingredients, love making the recipes from scratch as I know what goes into them and the cost of getting supplies is far less than buying pre-packaged options.
 The best part...
-I share my delicious recipes in my blog, Naturally Re-invented, so make sure to come back!
+I share my delicious recipes in my blog, Naturally Re-invented and in my Instagram account, so make sure to check it out!

 What I discovered with the experiment...